about arts & architecture

 The struggle for each issue continued.
 Welcome and appreciated, but short-term, help came from the Victor Gruen partners.
 The Weyerhauser family foundation agreed to buy the magazine in 1967 but changed its mind when upon reflection it decided there would be insufficient return on the investment.
 There was much strife caused by this decision and the foundation closed its doors in California.
 A&A followed suit soon after.

 An awakened Rip van Winkleor more todaya defrosted cryogenicized modern movement architect from the era would be dumfounded by contemporary design.
 Architecture, which used to be serious but fun, is now serious but silly.
 Neo-ridiculous, someone said.
 Innovative straight line, geometrical, rational, less-is-more architecture has been replaced by novelty, by glib, zigzag, crumpled, broken, exploded and discontinuous designs, by "constructive alienation," by Bernard Tschumi.
 Gott im Himmelb(l)au!
 The avant garde in architecture has lost its way.
 There's an absence of social significance, of moral and ethical meaning and not just in housing.
-But architecture is resilient, always on the edge, always in transition and perhaps, just maybe, reprinting A&A will have a benign influence, nudging the young away from the architectural narcissism evident today and back to the proportion and civilized sensibilities of the A&A era.
+But architecture is resilient, always on the edge, always in transition and perhaps, just maybe, reprinting A&A will have a benign influence, nudging the young away from the architectural entertainment evident today and back to the proportion and civilized sensibilities of the A&A era.
 Bring A&A back with all its memories?
 Hmm....Well, here it is.

 David Travers, Santa Monica, CA